Blog

 We commonly see guinea pigs, chinchillas, rats, mice, gerbils, and rabbits for all sorts of reasons, but routinely for issues related to their teeth.
 With open-rooted structures, the teeth of these pocket pets continue to continuously grow.

-The diets of these animals can wear the teeth down, but because of the widespread use of pellets and soft vegetables in captivity, uneven wear patterns can develop.
+The diets of these animals can wear the teeth down.
+Because of the widespread use of pellets and soft vegetables in captivity, uneven wear patterns can develop.
 Without fibrous grasses and hard-to-chew shrubs, these pets may develop sharp points on the surface of the teeth, leading to cuts on the lips, mouth, and tongue.
 Consequently, inflammation, infection, and abscesses can lead to unnecessary pain and suffering.

 We can file down any high points on the teeth and even trim the teeth, if needed.
-This is commonly done while an exotic or pocket pet is under anesthesia.
-Loose or broken teeth can also be extracted at the same time.
+Vets commonly perform this procedure while an exotic or pocket pet is under anesthesia, and they can extract loose or broken teeth during the same session.

 Lizard Dental Care